 There’s nothing mysterious about the idea of “evergreen content.”
 It’s quite simply content that lasts.
-However, its utter simplicity belies its enormous potential as a cornerstone of any content marketing initiative.
+However, its utter simplicity masks its enormous potential as a cornerstone of any content marketing initiative.

 Content that lasts is content that readers return to.
 It’s content that attracts new readers just by being there.
 It gives you an audience that’s constantly incorporating new members, because it’s always relevant.
 It’s always useful or, at least, interesting.
 It’s timeless content that people tend to bookmark once they know it’s there.
 It’s “sticky,” as they say.